terantaon/Power-Outages-Analysis/README.md

 ## Assessment of Missingness

+### NMAR Analysis
+One of the column that may be NMAR is DEMAND.LOSS.MW.
+I googled that the local utility companies are responsible for collecting data of the loss of energy during a major power outage.
+These companies may have specific rules for data collection, for instance, they may not report data for relatively small sized outages.
+If they did not report the energy loss in a power outage, this value would be missing.
+Therefore, an additional data I might want is the name of the local utility companies.
+Then I can perform a permutation test to see if DEMAND.LOSS.MW is MAR, depending on my new data.

+### Missingness Dependency
+I tested if the missingness of OUTAGE.RESTORATION depend on MONTH and CLIMATE.REGION.

+1.
+**Null Hypothesis**: The distribution of Month is the same when Outage Restoration is missing vs not missing.
+**Alternate Hypothesis**: The distribution of Month is different when Outage Restoration is missing vs not missing.
+**Test Statistic**: TVD
+<iframe
+  src="assets/fig5.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+I got an observed statistic of 0.143.
+After running the permutation test, I got a p-value of 0.194.
+Therefore, I fail to reject the null hypothesis in favor of the alternate hypothesis.
+This result suggests that the distribution of Month is different when Outage Restoration is missing vs not missing, which means that the missingness of Outage Restoration is not dependent on Month.

 ## Hypothesis Testing
 H0: The mean duration of outages in California is equal to the mean duration of outages nationwide.